-*NSCI 2910X must have a new form filled out and approved for every quarter of research a student enrolls in.
+*NSCI 2910X must have a new form filled out and approved for each quarter of research in which a student enrolls.

-I am a BS student but want to take NSCI 29700 research elective.
+I am a BS student but want to take the NSCI 29700 research elective.
 Can I register?

-Nope.
-Only BA students are able to register for NSCI 29700.
-BS students must register for NSCI 29100 series.
+No. Only BA students can register for NSCI 29700.
+BS students must register for the NSCI 29100 series.

-Great question!
-You'll definitely need to figure out whose lab you'll want to do research in before registering for any research electives or applying for any internships or fellowships - check out this helpful guide for more details.
+You will need to figure out whose lab you are interested in before registering for any research electives or applying for internships and fellowships - check out this helpful guide for more details.

 Can I get paid for tech work while in a lab when I am enrolled in a research elective?

-There is a strict rule that you can either receive credit for research or get paid for research.
-Not both.
-If you're being paid for work in the same lab that you're doing thesis work, you must suspend the paid position while you're enrolled in Neuroscience Thesis Research.
+No. There is a strict rule that you can either receive credit for research or get paid for the research.
+If you are being paid for work in the same lab that you are doing thesis work, you must suspend the paid position while enrolled in Neuroscience Thesis Research.

 Would there be any way for me to substitute Statistical Methods and Applications (STAT 22000) for other statistics classes that I have taken?

-You will have to petition for a substitution, which will include written justification and a copy of the syllabus of the petitioned course.
-This is all on a case-by-case basis, so please speak with your advisor or email email@example.com for situation-specific questions.
+You will have to petition for a substitution, which will include written justification and a copy of the petitioned course syllabus.
+Petitions are reviewed on a case-by-case basis, so please speak with your advisor or email email@example.com for situation-specific questions.

-I’m considering majoring in Neuroscience.
+I am considering majoring in Neuroscience.
 I want to take a class to get a feel for the major.
-Are there any courses that you would recommend I start with?
+Which introduction course would be best?

-The best way for you to get an introduction to Neuroscience would be to take the Foundations of Neuroscience Course that will be starting in the Fall quarter of 2020.
-This will give you a good overview of the field and should you choose to become a neuroscience major, will also become the first of your required courses.
+The best way for you to begin studying Neuroscience would be to take the Foundations of Neuroscience Course in the Spring quarter of 2020.
+This course will give you a good overview of the field, and should you choose to become a neuroscience major, will also become the first of your required courses.

 I'm hoping to major in Biology and minor in Neuroscience.
 What are the restrictions on double-counting classes?

-Since this is for a BIOS major and NSCI minor, we can’t double count any courses.
-Overall, no course in the minor can count toward the major(s) or other minors, nor can it count toward general education requirements.
+Overall, no course in the NSCI minor can count toward the major(s) or other minors, nor can it count toward general education requirements.